 Instructions for Submitting Mini-Portfolios: Please review Submitting a Mini-Portfolio for general instructions regarding format and submission requirements.

 The following examples set the standards of quantity, quality, and breadth for this category of Educational Leadership.
 The examples also illustrate how a variety of faculty satisfy the standards of quantity, quality, and breadth for Educational Leadership.
 A candidate should accumulate and document at least as much overall evidence of accomplishment as contained in the individual examples.
 While the exact combination of accomplishments related to quality, quantity, and breadth will be unique, at the beginning of your mini-portfolio, you should identify which example(s) best match(es) the type of educational leadership you list in the portfolio.
 Just as the examples are not maximally strong in all areas, it is expected that faculty mini-portfolios will vary and not be maximally strong in all areas.
 In effect, weaker areas may be balanced out with stronger areas, so long as the overall combination compares favorably to the examples.

 As you review these examples, pay particular attention to the format of the structured summary.
 Note that each summary contains a list of positions.
 For each position, the structured summary then presents a limited number of leadership-oriented activities directly related to the educational mission of the college.
 For each activity, the structured summary then includes a brief description of key steps taken to complete the activity (in the quantity of effort column) and a description of outcomes achieved (in the evidence of quality column).
 We strongly recommend that your mini-portfolios follow this template and that you use the best matched example(s) as a guide.
-(View a copy of the template with more detailed explanation in a Word 97 format.)
+(View a copy and Use This Template for your Submission, with more detailed explanation in a Word 97 format.)